Participation of women in the Olympics: Shooting

-Women are excluded from the 25 metres rapid fire pistol, the 50 metres pistol and the 50 metres rifle prone events.
+Women are excluded from the 25 metres rapid fire pistol even.
+They also were excluded from the now discontinued 50 metres pistol and 50 metres rifle prone events.
 Men are excluded from the 25 metres pistol event.
 From 1996 to 2004, women participated in the double trap competition.
 The women's event was taken off the Olympic program after the 2004 Summer Olympics.
-Final shooting for women was discontinued in international competition as a result.

 Road cycling

 Since 1984, when women's cycling events were introduced, the women's road race has been 140 kilometres to the men's 250 kilometres.
 The time trials are 29 kilometres and 44 kilometres respectively.
 Each country is limited to sending five men and four women to the Summer Games.

 Tennis

 Until the 2020 games, women competed in three-set matches at the Olympics as opposed to five sets for men.
 The men's matches were shortened for Tokyo 2020.

 Soccer

 In Olympic soccer, there is no age restriction for women, whereas the men's teams field under-23 teams with a maximum of three over-aged players.